GabrielTeixeiraC/GabrielTeixeiraC/README.md

 </h1>

-- 🔎 I'm an undergraduate researcher at [SPEED DCC-UFMG](http://www2.dcc.ufmg.br/laboratorios/speed/site/)
+- 🔎 I'm a Software Engineer Intern at Microsoft
-- 📖 I'm in my 4th year of Computer Science at UFMG
+- 📖 I'm in my 5th year of Computer Science at UFMG
-- 🌱 I'm currently studying interpretability in deep learning models.
+- 🌱 I'm currently studying abusive content detection in texts
 - 📫 You can contact me at: gteixeiraca@gmail.com

 <div align="center">